ClaudiaMRocha/holberton-system_engineering-devops/0x00-shell_basics/README.md

-This project describing the scrip pwd
+This project describing the script pwd, ls